-Percentage of Grupo Galicia's expenses (Galicia, Naranja X, Galicia Seguros, Inviu, Galicia Securities, Fondos Fima).
-Total amount paid to suppliers during 2022.
-For payments in dollars, the price reported by Banco Nación on the business day prior to the payment date is used.
+18. Percentage of Grupo Galicia's expenses (Galicia, Naranja X, Galicia Seguros, Inviu, Galicia Securities, Fondos Fima).

 Communication and Dialogue

 The main communication channel with suppliers are the portal and the email.
 After a period of visits suspended due to the pandemic context, in 2022, the Group's companies reactivated specific visits to suppliers if required and special events were organized in Plaza Galicia.